-The results for the proximate analysis of the individual feed ingredients revealed that fish skins had the highest protein content.
-Several studies have also shown that crude protein of fishery by-products such as skin, frames, guts, bones, heads and tails contain high amounts of protein and high levels of essential amino acids (Venugopal et al. 2008).
-The findings of this research are in agreement with other studies since the crude protein content of fishery byproducts ranged from 33.27 - 74.20% in this study.
-The fish skin is known to be very rich in protein which ranges from 15-75% (Arnesen and Gildberg 2006; Jung et al. 2006).
-Fish guts had a high fat content and this was due to peritoneal fats and this is confirmed in other studies that found catla visceral waste to range from 12.80 - 68.21% (Bhaskar et al. 2008).
+The results of the proximate analysis of the individual feed ingredients revealed that fish skins had the highest protein content.
+Several studies have also shown that the crude protein of fishery by-products such as skin, frames, guts, bones, heads, and tails contains high amounts of protein and high levels of essential amino acids (Venugopal et al. 2008).
+The findings of this research are in agreement with other studies since the crude protein content of fishery byproducts ranged from 33.27% to 74.20% in this study.
+Fish skin is known to be very rich in protein, which ranges from 15-75% (Arnesen and Gildberg 2006; Jung et al. 2006).
+Fish guts had a high fat content, and this was due to peritoneal fats, which is confirmed in other studies that found catla visceral waste to range from 12.80% to 68.21% (Bhaskar et al. 2008).
 Cultured fish use proteins and lipids primarily for energy needs and carbohydrates secondarily.
-Lipid levels for best fish growth is between 9-17% fat (Kim and Mendis 2012), High fat levels affect quality, flavour, storage and cause fat deposition (Cowey 1993).
-Fat content of commercial feed and 100% by-catch were within the required range for best fish growth.
-Findings of this study are in agreement with Kim and Mendis (2012)

-since commercial feed with a fat content of 14.24% yielded highest growth followed by by-catch with 14.24% fat.
+Lipid levels for the best fish growth are between 9-17% fat (Kim and Mendis 2012).
+High fat levels affect quality, flavour, storage, and cause fat deposition (Cowev 1993).
+The fat content of commercial feed and 100% by-catch was within the required range for the best fish growth.
+The findings of this study are in agreement with Kim and Mendis (2012) since commercial feed with a fat content of 14.24% yielded the highest growth, followed by bycatch with 14.24% fat.
 High lipid content in fishery diets is an indication that proper storage at room temperature is essential since this will slow down rancidity.
-The high ash content in fishery by-catch meal is mostly contributed by bones and these include head, fin, frame and tail (Batista et al., 2010).
-In other studies fishery by-products such as visceral waste, cod head (Arnesen and Gildberg 2006) and catfish frame (Amiza et al. 2011) showed relatively high ash content (2.50, 7.08 and 6.8%).
+The high ash content in fishery by-catch meal is mostly contributed by bones, and these include the head, fin, frame, and tail (Batista et al., 2010).
+In other studies, fishery by-products such as visceral waste, cod head (Arnesen and Gildberg 2006), and catfish frame (Amiza et al. 2011) showed relatively high ash content (2.50%, 7.08%, and 6.8%).

 The main objective of this study was to determine if selected fish meal replacements could be used to formulate low-cost fish feeds as a means of addressing the unsustainable cost of commercial feeds.
-Growth, feeding rates and FCR are the three major variables for assessing fish productivity in an aquaculture enterprise.
+Growth, feeding rates, and FCR are the three major variables for assessing fish productivity in an aquaculture enterprise.
 The relationship between these variables should be understood since this is fundamental in optimizing fish production (Nadir et al. 2007).
-Results showed that diets formulated with 100% by-catch and 100% by-products can effectively replace commercial feed as well as commercial fish meal, in fish feed formulation.
+Results showed that diets formulated with 100% by-catch and 100% by-products can effectively replace commercial feed as well as commercial fish meal in fish feed formulation.